harikesh1996/Readme.md/My_Task.md

   # How does the formulae work?

-           1.Get the average of a group of numbers 2.Syntax = SUM(COUNTIF(range,"string1")*number1,COUNTIF(range,"string2")*number2)/COUNTA(range)
+           1.Get the average of a rating of numbers.
-           3.The AVERAGE function calculates the average of string.
-To calculate the average, Excel sums all string and divides by the count of numeric values.
+           2.Syntax = SUM(COUNTIF(range,"string1")*number1,COUNTIF(range,"string2")*number2)/COUNTA(range)
-           This behavior can be replicated with the SUM and COUNT functions.
+           3. Average, which is the arithmetic mean, and is calculated & countif means range selected by adding a group of numbers and then dividing by the count   of range numbers.

 # Test Cases